IntersectMBO/cardano-node/README.md

 ### Update proposal submission

-You can submit your proposal using the `submit-byron-update-proposal` command.
+You can submit your proposal using the `submit-update-proposal` command.

 Example:
 ```
-cardano-cli -- byron
+cardano-cli -- byron node
                submit-update-proposal
                --config configuration/defaults/mainnet/configuration.yaml
                --filepath my-update-proposal